Updated on 2025-07-30 GMT+08:00

 Partition Table: unknown means that no partition style is set for the new disk.

 If error message -bash: parted: command not found is returned, the system cannot identify the command.
 In this case, run yum install -y parted to install the command.
-Then run the command again.
+Then, run the command again.

-1. Set the partition style of the /dev/vdb1 partition to GPT.
+1. Set the partition style to GPT.

 mklabel gpt